 In addition, liver problems can also cause ABS.
 That’s because the liver isn’t able to remove alcohol quickly enough.
 As a result, even small amounts of alcohol can build up and cause intoxication.

 Although uncommon, ABS can lead to serious problems.
-They include loss of job, relationship problems, stigma, accidents, arrest, and imprisonment.
+They include loss of job, relationship problems, stigma, accidents, arrest, and jail.
 And all in the absence of any drinking!

 Researchers suggest that ABS is largely undiagnosed.
-Therefore, it may be much more common than generally believed.
+Therefore, it may be much more common than believed.

 “My body is not a temple…..it’s a microbrewery with legs!”